|

 Water Company was turned off and all pressure was

 turned onto the line at Broad Ford.
+The immense pumps

 were kept forcing the water direct on the plugs